carlosjhr64/markita/README.md

     A get method form without submit button on single field:
     !
 Google:[q] (https://www.google.com/search)

-    A post method form due to the password field with a submit button due to multiple fields:
+    A post method form with a password field and a submit button due to multiple fields.
+    Note the `*` in front of `pwd` marking it as a password field, and the ending `!` marking the route as a post:
     !
-Username:[user] Password:[*pwd] (/login.html)
+Username:[user] Password:[*pwd] (/login.html)!

     A multi-line form with default entry and hidden field:
     !
 Name:[user] [status="active"] (/register.html)